Stephan Haggard: Research

+Haggard has written extensively on the international relations of East Asia.
+Alongside David Kang, he co-edited two volumes that examine the region’s historical role in shaping the global order.
+East Asia in the World: Twelve Events That Shaped the Modern International Order (2020) explores pivotal moments in the region’s integration into global politics.
+A second volume, East Asia and the Modern International Order: From Imperialism to Cold War (2025), extends this analysis into the early Cold War period.
+Haggard’s current research centers on the effects of illiberal regimes on global governance.

 Education

 Haggard received a B.A. in political science in 1976 and a M.A. in 1977 from UC Berkeley.
 In 1983, he obtained a Ph.D. in political science from UC Berkeley, writing his dissertation under the direction of Ernst B. Haas.

 Personal life

 Haggard is married to Sharon Crasnow, a philosopher of social science, and has two children: Kit and Max.
 He served in the United States Army (1972–74).